-7+ Best Hostels in Vienna/Wien Under $25
+6 Best Hostels in Vienna/Wien Under €25

 This article has links to products and services we love, which we may make commission from.

-Austria’s Vienna (Wien) is not the cheapest of European cities to stay in but that does not mean you should remove it from your backpacking bucket list!
+Austria’s Vienna (Wien) is not the cheapest of European cities to stay in, but that does not mean you should remove it from your backpacking bucket list!

-This guide to the best hostels in Vienna will not only describe what each hostel has to offer, it will also identify the most popular districts for things to do.
-Looking for hotels?
-Click to read our guide.
+This guide to the best hostels in Vienna will describe what each hostel offers and identify the most popular districts for things to do—looking for hotels?

-» Short on time?
+Short on time?
 Click to book one of Vienna’s top-rated hostels

 Districts in Vienna

-Vienna is a city broken into districts and there are 23 in total.
+Vienna is a city broken into districts, and there are 23 in total.

-The most central district is the 1st also known as Innere Stadt.
+The most central district is the 1st, also known as Innere Stadt.

 You won’t be surprised to hear that the closer you are to the heart of Vienna, the more expensive accommodation gets.